pansap99/gitGuide/README.md

 We can also use the ```git pull``` command without any arguments and then git will assume :

-- the deafult remote is set to origin
+- the default remote is set to origin
-- branch will deafult to whatever tracking connection is configured for you **current** branch.
-E.g in out example if we git pull whiule being in the fish branch we will pull the changes from that whale remote bracnh sice we have linked those two.
+- branch will default to whatever tracking connection is configured for you **current** branch.
+E.g in our example if we git pull while being in the fish branch we will pull the changes from that whale remote branch since we have linked those two.

 # Public vs Private repositories

-Public repos are accesible to everyone on the internet.
+Public repos are accessible to everyone on the internet.
 Anyone can see a public repository on github.
-This doens't mean they can push changes in these repos.
-They need some kind of access (i.e. added as colaborators).
+This doesn’t mean they can push changes in these repos.
+They need some kind of access (i.e. added as collaborators).

-Private repositories is visible only to the owner and can manually add collaborators.
+Private repositories are visible only to the owner and can manually add collaborators.

 # Adding collaborators to a repo